WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 Wasabi does not label transactions, but the addresses that control the coins.
 The label is not for describing the `reason for payment`, but rather to list the `involved parties`.
-Understanding this difference between labeling a coin (Wasabi) and describing a transaction (many other wallets) is very important for your privacy.
+Understanding this difference between labeling an address (Wasabi) and describing a transaction (many other wallets) is very important for our privacy.

 ### Clusters